meltyness/ratchet/README.md

 `CLIENTS` := `(` `V4_CIDR_SUBNET|V6_CIDR_SUBNET` `,` `PLAINTEXT KEY` `\n` `)+`

 `CREDS` := `(` `COMMALESS_USERNAME` `,` `BCRYPT_PASSWORD_HASH` `\n` `)+`

+`RATCHET_LONG_POLL` is a command that should complete when an upstream server wants to signal to ratchet that clients, creds, etc. have update.

 `RATCHET_USER_CMD_POLICY` can, similarly, be used to incorporate a file for Command Authorization processing: